 - Air handling systems (lagging and gaskets etc)

-If you’re working with any of these, which involves asbestos – it will be quite important to undergo an asbestos awareness training course.
-In fact most local authorities will require some formal training in order to work for them.
+If you’re working with any of these, which could mean you could come into contact with an asbestos-containing material – it is important to attend an asbestos awareness training course.
+In fact, most local authorities and contractors will require some formal asbestos awareness training in order to work for them.

 According to the HSE, 5000 people still die every year with an asbestos-related illness.
 Their latest campaign, ‘Asbestos and You’ is aimed at millennials and gen Z in the construction industry.
 This generation would have started their careers after the ban in 1999.
 As asbestos-related illnesses take a long time to show any symptoms, the HSE are concerned that there is a perception amongst the younger generation that asbestos only impacts those who are older, working before asbestos was banned in the UK.

 The truth is that asbestos can still be found in buildings built or refurbished before the year 2000.
 A report by The Mesothelioma Center stated that an estimated 1.5 million buildings in the UK contain asbestos (including schools and hospitals).
 Therefore it is still a subject that construction workers should undertake appropriate training for.